 TGm editor: Please update the 1st paragraph this subclause as shown below:

-[1002, 1821]A STA indicates support for protected block ack by setting the RSN Capabilities field subfields MFPC, MFPR and PBAC to 1.
+[1002, 1821]A STA indicates support for protected block ack by setting the MFPC subfield in the RSN Capabilities field to 1 (see 9.4.2.24.4 (RSN Capabilities)) and the PBAC subfield in the Extended RSN Capabilities field to 1 (see 9.4.2.241 (RSN Extension element (RSNXE))).
 Such a STA is a PBAC STA; otherwise, the STA is a non-PBAC STA.
 A block ack agreement that is successfully negotiated between two PBAC STAs is a protected block ack agreement.
 A block ack agreement that is successfully negotiated between two STAs when either or both of the STAs is not a PBAC STA is a block ack agreement that is not a protected block ack agreement.

 Part 2: Update side note in Fig 5-1 for protected BA case